ManuelECdev/UdaProject4/README.md

 * make_prediction.sh

-This is sript to make a request to the model to get a prediction.
+This script is to make a request to the model to get a prediction.

 ## Run the app locally as standalone.

 - Software requirements:
+    pylint
     Python3
     curl